About the Missouri Department of Revenue

 The Taxation Division administers Missouri’s tax laws.
 It processes and administers forms and reports for the collection of revenue due the state and local taxing jurisdictions.
 This division has four bureaus.

 - The Collections and Taxpayer Assistance Bureau provides tax assistance to individuals and businesses and follows procedures for unpaid tax liabilities.
 This Bureau is comprised of three main areas of focus: Call Center, Taxpayer Assistance, and Collections Enforcement.
 The overall focus is account resolution and customer assistance.

 The Administration Division provides administrative support to all other areas of the Department.
 This division includes two bureaus:

 - Human Resources and Total Rewards is responsible for the Department's personnel matters, process improvements, and training.

 - The Financial and General Services Bureau is responsible for all accounting, procurement, banking, and general service matters.
 This bureau also coordinates space and location needs, telecommunications, safety issues, maintenance, and improvement of the work environment within the Department.

 - The General Counsel’s Office advises the director and divisions on legal matters relative to the Department, and represents the Department in courts and administrative tribunals.

 - The Criminal Tax Investigation Bureau investigates and develops information leading to local prosecution of individuals and businesses suspected of violating state statutes related to sales, withholding, and income tax.

 - The Compliance and Investigation Bureau (CIB) conducts investigations involving allegations of fraud relating to motor vehicle sales tax, titling and registration, odometer, and motor fuel sales tax as well as cigarette tax fraud, driver’s license fraud and license plate fraud.
 CIB also ensures the compliance of motor vehicle dealers, salvage businesses, and marine dealers with statutes and licensure regulations.
-In addition to external investigations, CIB conducts internal audits and investigations of the Department of Revenue and motor vehicle fee offices.
+In addition to external investigations, CIB conducts internal audits and investigations of the Department of Revenue and license offices.